livebook-dev/livebook/docs/teams/deploy_app.md

 Click the button to deploy your Livebook app to your local app server.

-Now that the app is deployed, let's access it.
-Assuming the host port you used in the Docker CLI command was 8080, you can access your app server at `http://localhost:8080` (adjust if necessary).
+Now let's access the deployed app.
+If you used the default host port 8080 in the Docker command, access your app server at `http://localhost:8080`.
+If you used a different port, adjust the URL accordingly.

 Once you access it, you will be asked to authenticate.
 Use the built-in "Sign in with Livebook Teams" authentication mechanism.
 It will use your Livebook Teams account to authenticate to your app server: